-The 2018 census estimates that the total population of San Antonio is around 1,486,521.
-However, that number has continued to grow year after year, with thousands of people moving to San Antonio every month.
-This rapid migration makes San Antonio the second-fastest growing city in the nation, only behind Phoenix.
+- The 2018 census estimates that the total population of San Antonio is around 1,486,521.
+However, that number continues to grow year after year, with thousands of people moving to San Antonio every month.
+This rapid migration makes San Antonio the second-fastest growing city in the nation, behind only Phoenix.

 What’s the cost of living in San Antonio?

 Compared to other large cities, the cost of living in San Antonio is definitely reasonable.
-In fact, Payscale estimates that the cost of living is 14% lower than the national average.
+In fact, the cost of living is 10% lower than the national average.

 Housing costs are a whopping 24% lower than national numbers (which could be one reason why the city is seeing rapid growth).
-According to recent Census data, the median home price in San Antonio is $136,800, and the median rent is $958/mo.
+According to recent Census data, the median home price of owner-occupied homes in San Antonio is $136,800, and the median rent is $958/mo.

-The lower cost of living is also reflected in day-to-day essentials, Payscale reports.
-The cost of groceries, for example, is 17% lower.
-If you’re walking down the supermarket aisle, expect to pay around $2.75 for a loaf of bread, $1.60 for a gallon of milk, and $1.50 for a dozen eggs.
+The lower cost of living is also reflected in day-to-day essentials.
+If you’re walking down the supermarket aisle, expect to pay around $3 for a loaf of bread, $1.60 for a half gallon of milk, and $1.60 for a dozen eggs.

-According to the Census, the median household income for professionals in San Antonio falls right around $50,980 — a number that has increased steadily over the past decade — and the median income per capita is $25,091.
+According to the Census, the median household income for professionals in San Antonio falls right around $50,980 — a number that has increased steadily over the past decade — and the average salary is $38,493

 To get a true idea of the cost of living in the area, you need to compare it to other U.S. cities.
 Here’s how San Antonio stacks up: